petersenpeter/CellExplorer/docs/pipeline/standard-cell-metrics.md

 * spatialCoherence: Spatial Coherence.
 Defined by the degree of correlation between the firing rate map and a hollow convolution with the same map (reference?)
 * spatialPeakRate: Spatial peak firing rate (Hz).
 Defined as the peak rate from the firing rate map.
 * placeFieldsCount: Number of place fields.
 Defined as the number of intervals along the firing rate map that fulfills a number of spatial criteria: minimum rate of 2Hz and above 10% of the maximum firing rate bin and minimum of 4 connecting bins.
 The cell further has to have a spatial coherence greater than 0.6 (Mizuseki et al ?).
-* placeCell: Place cell (binary, determined from the Mizuseki spatial metrics)
+* placeCell: Place cell (binary, determined from the Mizuseki spatial metrics).

 ### Firing rate stability metrics
 * firingRateGiniCoeff : The Gini coefficient of the firing rate across time.